cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 No other control characters can occur in a string literal, and the handling of escaped characters (`\r` etc.) is as in JSON.

-JSON's escape scheme for characters that are not on Unicodes basic multilingual plane (BMP) is cumbersome.
+JSON's escape scheme for characters that are not on Unicode's basic multilingual plane (BMP) is cumbersome.
 EDN keeps it, but also adds the syntax `\u{NNN}` where NNN is the Unicode scalar value as a hexadecimal number.